NimBreitenfeld/inls161/README.md

-# inls161
+# New Repository for INLS 161
-SS2 Course Repository
+Summer Session 2 course repository for INLS161 to learn how to implement git commands.